DaftMobile/ReduKt/redukt-core/README.md

 }
 ```

+A foreground job that is launched by the `joinDispatchJob` is cancelled along with parent coroutine that dispatched it.

 ### Thread safety

 ReduKt store is designed to be accessed from a single thread.
 It should be the same thread as the one bound